-Murchison falls National Park is located in northern Uganda near the Albertine Rift valley.
-It is the oldest and largest National Park in Uganda which was gazetted as a wildlife reserve in 1926 and earned its first title as a national park in 1952.
+Murchison Falls National Park is located in northern Uganda near the Albertine Rift valley and is one of the most visited Uganda National Parks.
+It is the oldest and largest national park in Uganda which was gazetted as a wildlife reserve in 1926 and earned its first title as a national park in 1952.
 It covers 3,840km2 in size bisected by the Victoria Nile which divides the Park into the Northern and Southern sector and forms falls which flow over the Western rift Valley escarpment.
 The awe-inspiring Murchison Falls, where the River Nile hurls itself in appalling convulsions through a narrow crevice of 7 meters and then plunges 40 meters in one breathtaking leap is an amazing place to watch.

 The northern sector is covered by open savannah grassland, acacia trees and borassus palms which has facilitated game drive and the existence of many animal species like Elephants, giraffe, leopard, warthog, Lion, Giraffe Aardvark, pangolin, civet, buffalo, hyena, oribi, patas monkey, and Uganda Kob.
 On the other hand, the southern sector is dominated by riverine woodland and tropical forest hence making the northern sector ideal for tourism activities while at Murchison Falls National Park.